 In order to influence on traffic routing, the NF service consumer shall include in the HTTP POST request message described in clause 4.2.2.2 the "afRoutReq" attribute of "AfRoutingRequirement" data type with specific routing requirements for the application traffic flows either within "AppSessionContextReqData" data type for the service indicated in the "afAppId" attribute, or within the "medComponents" attribute.
 When provided at both levels, the "afRoutReq" attribute value in the "medComponents" attribute shall have precedence over the "afRoutReq" attribute included in the "AppSessionContextReqData" data type.

 In order to influence on N6-LAN traffic steering, the NF service consumer shall include in the HTTP POST request message described in clause 4.2.2.2 the "afSfcReq" attribute of "AfSfcRequirement" data type with specific N6-LAN traffic steering requirements for the application traffic flows either within "AppSessionContextReqData" data type for the service indicated in the "afAppId" attribute, or within the "medComponents" attribute.
 When provided at both levels, the "afSfcReq" attribute value in the "medComponents" attribute shall have precedence over the "afSfcReq" attribute included in the "AppSessionContextReqData" data type.

+In order to influence on handling of payload headers, the NF service consumer shall include in the HTTP POST request message described in clause 4.2.2.2 the "afHdrReq" attribute of "AfHeaderHandlingContrInfo" data type with specific handling of payload headers requirements for the application traffic flows either within "AppSessionContextReqData" data type for the service indicated in the "afAppId" attribute, or within the "medComponents" attribute.
+When provided at both levels, the "afHdrReq" attribute value in the "medComponents" attribute shall have precedence over the "afHdrReq" attribute included in the "AppSessionContextReqData" data type.
+In order to retrieve header handling event report for the performed header handling action, the AF shall set the"notifFlag" attribute to true for the related "HeaderHandlingActionRequest" data type and shall also provide the "notifUri" attribute and the "notifId" attribute within the "AfHeaderHandlingControlInfo" data type.

-The NF service consumer may include traffic routing and N6-LAN traffic steering requirements together with service information.
+The NF service consumer may include traffic routing, N6-LAN traffic steering requirements, and handling of payload headers together with service information.

-The NF service consumer may request to influence on N6-LAN traffic steering and/or to influence SMF traffic routing decisions to a DNAI.
+The NF service consumer may request to influence on N6-LAN traffic steering, to influence SMF traffic routing decisions and/or to influence handling of payload headers to a DNAI.

 If the "SFC" feature is supported, when the NF service consumer requests to influence N6-LAN traffic steering, it shall include in the "afSfcReq" attribute:

-a) the pre-defined Service Function Chain identifier for downlink in "sfcIdDl" and/or for uplink in "sfcIdUl".
+a) the pre-defined Service Function Chain identifier for downlink in "sfcIdDl" and/or for uplink in "sfcIdUl";

 and may also include: